mild-blue/txmatching/documentation/README.md

   HIGH_RES_WITH_SPLIT crossmatch types where type A is required.).
 This is more important in the case the antibodies are in high resolution.
 Because in split it can be usually quite safely assumed that all split antibodies were tested.

+## What is MFI and cutoff?

+MFI stands for Mean Fluorescence Intensity.
+The MFI is supposed to measure the shift in fluorescence intensity of a population of cells.
+Basically it is saying how strong an antibody is, and whether to perceive it as a threat.
+That’s why we define “cutoffs”.
+They are thresholds that indicate which antibodies are dangerous for the transplantation.

 ## Crossmatch